 By this I don’t mean writing a powerful resume, enhanced by strong vocabulary and key words to give a “ sales spin”.
 Or “tailoring” your CV towards a specific opening, emphasizing certain qualities and down playing skill or experience deficits.
 Unless you are applying to companies with a high churn, where clearly employees are not a high priority, or encounter an incompetent recruiter , then I suggest you factor in some of the following before you make a decision, because misrepresentation it is not without risk:

 • A skilled recruiter will research you prior to interview.
-The internet is a global data base and recruiters use it constantly – so any changes or modification to your CV would need to be made consistently on every platform.
+The internet and especially LinkedIn is a global data base and recruiters use it constantly.
+So any changes or modification to your CV would need to be made consistently on every platform.
 You would need to check where you are listed, or if any reference has been made to you on any other documents, or in any circumstances, anywhere, even photo tags, which can be traced in cyber space.

 •You will need to prime your referees.
 They might have to misrepresent or even lie – same possible consequences as above.

-•You might be asked to take psychometric tests or be given a behavioral interview where skills levels, either claimed, exaggerated or missing, should normally be identified.
+•You might be asked to take psychometric tests or be given a behavioural interview where skills levels, either claimed, exaggerated or missing, should normally be identified.

-• If discovered, you may alienate a company who could be a potential future employer.
+• If discovered, you may alienate a company which could be a potential future employer.

 • While you do all this you might miss a job, for which you are perfectly qualified, because word recognition software will by-pass you, because you are now presented differently in all media.